MSDS-6311/Big-Data-Analytics/Assign02.md

 ### Problem 1 (Math).
 What minimum number of bits must a hash function encode so that 1 billion items would have less that 1% chance of colliding, i.e. producing the same hash value for two different items.

-This type of problem is described as the [birthday paradox](https://betterexplained.com/articles/understanding-the-birthday-paradox/)
+This type of problem is described as the [birthday paradox](https://betterexplained.com/articles/understanding-the-birthday-paradox/), also [on wikipedia](https://en.wikipedia.org/wiki/Birthday_problem).

 ### Problem 2 (Math).